WestGrid/trainingMaterials/pages/humanities.md

 courses on research computing topics in humanities and social sciences.
 Some of DHSI courses each year are taught by our analysts and staff.

+* "3D visualization for the humanities": [ZIP file](http://bit.ly/dhfileszip) with slides, scripts, and data files

 ---

 <a name="textParsing"></a>